sytan177/froth/README.md

 ```
 ## Contributing

-We welcome bug fixes and new features.
+We welcome bug fixes, new features and contributions testing the code on different simulation setups and codes.
 The 2D projected maps function is still in development.
 Simply fork the repository and send us a pull request with your changes.
 Tests would be much appreciated.